mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/02/Day-134/">June 02, 2017</a></small></div>
 <p><strong>Cities, states, and companies are banding together to form a climate alliance</strong>.
-Washington, California, and New York – representing about a fifth of the US economy – have formed the United States Climate Alliance, which will serve as a way for states interested in dealing with climate change to coordinate.
+Washington, California, and New York – representing about a fifth of the US economy – have formed the United States Climate Alliance, which will serve as a way for states interested in dealing with <a href="/trump-epa/">climate change</a> to coordinate.
 At least 80 mayors, three governors, more than 80 university presidents, and more than 100 businesses are preparing to submit a plan to the UN pledging to meet the United States’ greenhouse gas emission target, despite Trump’s decision to withdraw from the agreement. (<a href="https://www.nytimes.com/2017/06/01/climate/american-cities-climate-standards.html">New York Times</a> / <a href="https://www.washingtonpost.com/news/energy-environment/wp/2017/06/01/these-titans-of-industry-just-broke-with-trumps-decision-to-exit-the-paris-accords/">Washington Post</a> / <a href="http://www.politico.com/story/2017/06/01/climate-alliance-washington-california-new-york-239038">Politico</a> / <a href="http://www.nbcnews.com/news/us-news/california-other-states-step-climate-policy-void-n767301">NBC News</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/06/02/Day-134/">June 02, 2017</a></small></div>
 <p><strong>Michael Bloomberg pledges $15 million to help foot the Paris Climate Agreement bill</strong>.
 Bloomberg Philanthropies and its partners will cover part of the United States' share of the operating budget.
-Trump's budget could cut as much as $2 billion in funding for UN climate change programs as a result of leaving the Paris agreement. (<a href="http://money.cnn.com/2017/06/02/news/michael-bloomberg-trump-paris-climate/index.html">CNN Money</a>)</p>
+Trump's budget could cut as much as $2 billion in funding for UN <a href="/trump-epa/">climate change</a> programs as a result of leaving the Paris agreement. (<a href="http://money.cnn.com/2017/06/02/news/michael-bloomberg-trump-paris-climate/index.html">CNN Money</a>)</p>